How to protect your privacy online

 Browser fingerprinting is a method that relies on activity matching to identify individual users.

 This method can be used to track a specific person online.
-Even using a VPN may Unauthorized persons can use this method to track a specific person online.
-Even using a VPN may not help much here.
+Even using a VPN may not help much in this case.
 It’s a bit like taking a fingerprint from an object we touch.
-At first, you don’t know who the fingerprint belongs to, but you need to compare it with a fingerprint database to find the owner.
-This is exactly how it’s done on the Internet: cataloging and bulk collecting browser fingerprints so they can be analyzed to reveal the person’s identity.
+At first, you don’t know who the fingerprint belongs to, but all you have to do is compare it to a database of fingerprints to find the owner.
+That’s exactly what happens on the Internet: the browser’s fingerprints are cataloged and collected in bulk so that they can be analyzed to reveal the person’s identity.

-To avoid leaving your browser’s fingerprints in the first place, change it to Brave and install the Privacy Badger add-on I mentioned earlier.
+To avoid leaving your browser’s fingerprints, first switch to Firefox or Brave and install the Privacy Badger add-on I mentioned earlier.

-To test your browser for security, you can use Cover Your Tracks or AmIUnique.
+To test if your browser is secure, you can use Cover Your Tracks or AmIUnique.

-It is very dangerous to use the same password for all websites you use.
-We should make ensure that the passwords we leave are unique for each service we log on to and contain about 16-20 characters, including uppercase and lowercase letters and special characters.
-Thanks to this, a leak of our data from one of them will make it impossible to log in and take over our identity.
+It is very dangerous to use the same password for all the sites we use.
+We should make sure that the passwords we use are unique for each service we log in to and contain about 16-20 characters, including upper and lower case letters and special characters.
+This way, if one of them is compromised, it will be impossible to log in and take over our identity.

-Because, on average, each person would have 70-80 passwords to remember, memorizing them all proves to be impossible.
-Therefore, as a result, many of us reuse the same old passwords or rely on passwords that are easy to remember but thus equally easy to guess.
+Due to the fact that each person has an average of 70-80 passwords, it is impossible to remember them all.
+As a result, many of us reuse the same old passwords or rely on passwords that are easy to remember but equally easy to guess.

-A password manager will allow you to generate unique passwords for each service, encrypt them, and then have them available under one master password.
-You can use LastPass, NordPass, RoboForm, or many other solutions.
+A password manager allows you to generate unique passwords for each service, encrypt them, and then make them all available under one master password.
+You can use ProtonPass, LastPass or RoboForm.
 You can find a comparison of them here.

 Change the privacy settings in your operating system

-The operating system on your computer sees and knows everything literally.
-For example, when an application wants to read something from your local hard drive, communicate with the world, connect to the Internet, display something, or ask you a question, it uses the operating system.
-Those actions allow the system to analyze what you are doing, and it must do so for the action you want to perform to be completed.
-To ensure the basics of your computer’s security, you should always keep your operating system and installed applications updated.
-You should install antivirus, enable firewall (firewall/firewall – one of the ways to protect your network and systems from intruders), cover the camera you use, and enable disk encryption (WindowsMacOsLinux ).
-However, it is also worth taking care of additional settings related to our privacy and what our system can share (with our permission) with the outside world.
+The operating system on your computer literally sees and knows everything.
+For example, when an application wants to read something from your local hard drive, communicate with the world, connect to the Internet, display something, or ask you a question, it does so through the operating system.
+As a result, this system is able to analyze what you are doing, and it must do so in order for the action you want to perform to be realized.
+To ensure the basic security of your computer, you should always keep your operating system and installed applications up to date.
+You should install an antivirus program, turn on your firewall (a way to protect your network and systems from intruders), cover the camera you use, and enable disk encryption (Windows, MacOs, Linux).
+It’s also worth taking care of additional settings related to our privacy and what our system can share with the outside world (with our permission).

-In Windows, press the start menu and start typing “privacy settings”.
+In Windows, press the Start menu and type “Privacy Settings”.

-In the general settings, disable all possible options ie:
+In the general settings, disable all possible options, such as

-Also, disable the personalization settings for handwriting, speech, action history, and in the diagnostics tab, do not allow optional diagnostic data and customized environment to be sent.
+Also, turn off personalization settings for handwriting, speech, and action history, and in the Diagnostics tab, do not allow the transmission of optional diagnostic data and customized environment.

-It’s also a good idea to review all the other privacy settings in Windows to see what applications have access to our location (which is best to turn off altogether), camera, and microphone
+It’s also a good idea to check all other privacy settings in Windows to see which applications have access to our location (best to turn this off altogether), camera, and microphone.

 MacOs

-Then go back a little higher and review all privacy settings, disable sharing of crash data with developers, and diagnostic and usage data.
-Turn off location and also prevent ad scripts from tracking you.
-Apart from that, there are many different fields like contacts, camera, disk access.
-Click on each item and see what applications have access to system functions or devices and revoke rights to those you are unsure of or those you don’t want them to have access to.
+Then go back a little higher and check all privacy settings.
+Disable the sharing of crash data with developers, as well as diagnostic and usage data.
+Turn off location and prevent ad scripts from tracking you.
+In addition, there are many different fields, such as contacts, camera, disk access.
+Click on each one and check which applications have access to system functions or devices, and revoke the rights of those you’re not sure about or don’t want them to have access to.

 Change your phone’s privacy settings